alexanderthurn/beatthehodler/README.md

 # TODO´

-- levelCompleted: only if no trade happened
-- save all wins/losses
 - sound does not work on ios if switched app
+- optimize loading

 - zoom button / mouse wheel?
-- optimize loading
 - graph as shader only